 Name Anita Pipes

-Position Assistant Manager
+Assistant Manager

-'I will be responsible for the on-site delivery of our work and will supervise the work of our audit assistants.'
+'I provide quality assurance for the audit work and specifically any technical accounting and risk areas.
+I will be responsible for the on-site delivery of our work and will supervise the work of our audit assistants.'